telerik/blazor-docs/styling-and-themes/swatch-distribution.md

 You can use the Telerik Blazor Extensions to easily create a new project pre-configured to use the Telerik UI for Blazor components or convert your existing one to add them.
 Telerik Blazor Extensions are available for Visual Studio and Visual Studio Code.

-The **Create New Project** wizard for [Visual Studio]({%slug getting-started-vs-integration-new-project%}) and [Visual Studio Code]({%slug getting-started-vs-code-integration-new-project%}) allows you to also select the desired theme/swatch for your application.
-It provides the above list of the most commonly used swatches you can choose from.
+The **Create New Project** wizards for [Visual Studio]({%slug getting-started-vs-integration-new-project%}) and [Visual Studio Code]({%slug getting-started-vs-code-integration-new-project%}) allow you to select the desired theme/swatch for your application.
+The wizards provide the above list of common swatches.

 Once you've created the project, the selected theme will be distributed as static asset.
 You can find it in the `wwwroot/lib/blazor-ui/styles` folder of the application.